 Her professional affiliations include the Texas Music Educators Association and Texas Bandmasters Association.
 Ms. Kazyaka likes to spend her free time reading, playing ice hockey, and playing video games.

-Oluwagbohunmi Fawehinmi is going into his 2nd year as an Assistant Band Director at Hays Middle School.
+Oluwagbohunmi Fawehinmi is the Assistant Band Director at Hays Middle School.
 His responsibilities at Hays include teaching beginner woodwind classes, directing Concert II, and assisting with Symphonic Winds, Concert I, and Jazz Band.

 Mr. Fawehinmi graduated Magna Cum Laude with a Bachelor’s Degree in Music Education from Texas Tech University, where he studied with Dr. David Shea, Dr. Sarah McKoin, Dr. Eric Allen, and Dr. Jacqueline Henninger.